 This term students will study a variety of high quality mentor texts that will:

-• build knowledge about cultural context and literal versus implied meaning
+• build background knowledge about the historical and cultural context of Australia

 Numeracy